AorySoft/Nextjs-erp/README.md

-# ERP Dashboard - The Benchmark Hifz Campus
+# ERP Dashboard - The Benchmark

 A modern, responsive ERP (Enterprise Resource Planning) dashboard built with Next.js 15, TypeScript, and Tailwind CSS.
 This application replicates a professional HR management system interface with a clean, intuitive design.